yinglong33259/container/README.md

 # container
-one sample container, inject values into object fields by golang tag value
+one sample container, inject values into object fields by golang struct tag value